 Fitness Blender: You can access hundreds of home workouts like “8-minute abs” or “25-minute tank top arms” for free with this website and app, although for additional cost you can also get more tailored meal plans and personalised workouts.

 Jump Rope Dudes is a great YouTube channel with a bunch of free jump rope workouts ranging from 6 minutes up to half an hour.
 They recommend using their own weighted jump ropes but really any jump rope will do.
 Most of the timed, guided workouts feature intervals where you jump rope, with other exercises like pushups and squats integrated in as well.
-We worked up a major sweat and found this 25-minute workout to be fantastic cardio.

 Aaptiv: If you prefer listening to instructions (or being outside) rather than trying to follow along with a video, this app is the one for you, with thousands of classes spanning yoga, weight training, running, and more, with 30 new classes added on each week.
 Aaptiv has a 30-day free trial, and is priced at US$14.99 per month thereafter.

 Centr: Calling all Chris Hemsworth fans!
-His recently-launched app combines 20-to-40 minute workouts with professional trainers along with healthy meal plans and guided mindfulness and meditation (led by Thor himself).
+This app combines 20-to-40 minute workouts with professional trainers along with healthy meal plans and guided mindfulness and meditation (led by Thor himself).
 Workout genres include HIIT, boxing, yoga, strength training, MMA and more.
 The app has a 7-day free trial and is priced at US$27 per month thereafter (with cheaper rates for a longer commitment).

 Nike+ Run Club: This free app is great for tracking runs, including GPS maps, breaking down pace by mile or kilometer, and chiming in along the way to let you know how you’re going.
 The app does fun trophies and badges that celebrate achievements like “fastest mile”, “longest run” or “fastest 10k,” and you can also do “guided runs” led by world-class runners and coaches.

 SWEAT by Kayla Itsines: This app is specially designed for at-home workouts, and requires minimal equipment.
 The workouts may be quick (just about 30 minutes) but they are hard.
 We have done SWEAT on and off for years and it definitely gets results if you stick with it (12 weeks minimum) and eat well.
-And (as you can see above) we had the chance to meet Kayla Itsines a couple years ago when she was in Singapore and she is absolutely lovely!
-SWEAT is priced at US$19.99 per month.